AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-qa.md

 ---
-title: Review and Edit Placement Settings Using Spreadsheets
+title: Review and Edit Placement Settings Using Bulksheets
-description: Learn how to review and edit key placement settings using spreadsheets.
+description: Learn how to review and edit key placement settings in bulk using spreadsheets.
 feature: DSP Placements
 exl-id: 2de4407d-eb3b-44ff-893c-9fdf6921d4b3
 ---
-# Review and Edit Placement Settings Using Spreadsheets
+# Review and Edit Placement Settings Using Bulksheets

 You can download the settings for one or more placements, or for all placements in a campaign, in XLSX ([!DNL Microsoft Excel] spreadsheet) format for review.
 Use this feature to quickly review such details as: